MadAnthony94 on Jul 10th 2018 at 8:23:31 PM

 Synchronicity on Jul 31st 2018 at 6:57:08 PM

 Page Type: trope

 If The Hero, the Caper Crew, or whomever needs a camera that can be cleverly disguised as a cufflink, a wristwatch that conceals a handy garrote wire, or one of those discrete amphibious sports cars, they turn to this guy.
 The Armorer tends to be strictly non-action; they are not The Smart Guy.
-Their usual role in the story is to introduce some fabulous new toys for the main character to use, sometimes after a strategic absence to allow the audience to forget about them.
-If they have any presence beyond that, it's probably to help keep any fuming, obstructive superiors off the main characters' backs.
+Their usual role in the story is to introduce some fabulous new toys for the main character to use (basically serving as a specific variation of Mr. Exposition), so said toys can save the hero at the last minute, usually after a strategic absence to allow the audience to forget about them.
+If the Armorer has any presence beyond that, it's probably to help keep any fuming, obstructive superiors off the main characters' backs.